-An outbreak of COVID-19 CORONAVIRUS ensured that the rat year did not stop for the most part.
-So far more than 18,944 people have been killed, over 425,325 infected and 194 countries affected.
-City in lockdown, travel restrictions in place, plant mounting soaring.
+An outbreak of COVID-19 CORONAVIRUS ensured that this year really most difficult for all types of organizations.
+So far more than 319K people have been killed, over 4.81 million infected and 213 countries affected.
+City in lockdown, travel restrictions all the place, plant mounting soaring.
 Supply chain in global trade, commerce, tourism, investment, and chaos.

 Today, China’s economy is much more intimately connected with the world’s economy – accounting for 17% of global GDP, with trade accounting for 34% of domestic GDP – during the 2003 SARS outbreak.